 One-on-one appointmentsWe're offering you an opportunity to book an appointment with a course adviser who will help you identify your long-term objectives, study options and the best course for the career you want.

 * Note: Courses may start on or after the intake starting date, please check starting dates before commencement

-You can apply directly to Swinburne for the TAFE Term 4 intake (June) by applying online, by email, post or in person.
+You can apply directly to Swinburne for TAFE courses commencing in 2014 applying online, by email, post or in person

 Our TAFE courses have multiple intakes throughout the year to allow you to start your studies at a time that suits you.